0cjs/sedoc/ee/tools/AS.md

                 jnz     skip{temp}
     skip{temp}: nop

-Pre-defined symbols are listed in §E and in the listing and `.map` file, with the exception of the following:
+Predefined symbols are listed in [Appendix E][§E] of the manual.
+They are also displayed in the listing and `.map` file, with the following exceptions:

     *, $, PC            Current program counter
     MOMSEGMENT          Current segment